malenehj/MLOps_g22_2024/reports/README.md

 >
 >
 Answer:
 We used Hydra and different .yaml config files for our experiments.
-To integrate it we added the hydra decorator in our train_model.py file that is referencing to main config file.
+To integrate it we added the hydra decorator in our train_model.py file that is referencing the main config file.
 To alter the values before running the experiment one can either change the .yaml file itself or replace them inside the function by calling config.PARAMETER_NAME.
 This allows to change the hyperparameters from command line by adding them to run command as in the example:

-python train_model.py train.lr = 0.001 train.train_batch_sizes=64
+`python train_model.py train.lr = 0.001 train.train_batch_sizes=64`